PaulWheatcroft/CarpBuzz/README.md

 - As someone who wants to go carp fishing, I can easily view a directory of fisheries in the South West of England
 - As someone who wants to go carp fishing, I can filter a directory of fisheries in the South West of England based on location
 - As someone who wants to go carp fishing, I can view any reviews a fishery has
+- As someone who wants to go carp fishing, if I read a review that  has questionable or offensive text I can report the review to the website administrator
 - As someone who wants to go carp fishing, I can view any catch reports a fishery has
 - As someone who wants to go carp fishing, if I have any questions or queries and can send a message to Carp Buzz

 >
 > Registered Users
 >
 - As someone who has been carp fishing and who is registered to the site, I can leave a review of a fishery that I visited
     - I can edit my reviews at a later date
     - I can delete my reviews